eshaanrathi2/eshaanrathi2/README.md

 ## About

-* Currently developing software for large scale information retrieval with RAG and LLMs.
+* Currently developing software for large scale information retrieval with RAG and LLMs
 * Previously,
-  * Built backend software and ML systems at YC startups and product companies.
+  * Built backend software and ML systems at YC startups and product companies
-  * Worked in Deep Learning and High Performance Computing.
+  * Worked in Deep Learning and High Performance Computing
-* Interested in AI/ML Systems, Networks (Distributed Computing and Security), Cloud Infrastructure and Analytics at scale.
+* Interested in AI/ML Systems, Networks (Distributed Computing and Security), Cloud Infrastructure and Analytics at scale

 <!--
 * Love building tech, especially Software and AI Systems that contribute positively to society.
 Such as in Climate, Healthcare, Accessibility, Education etc.